Careers and Employability Service

 Events managers will also need to understand PR and marketing techniques in order to ensure the target audience for their events are engaged and communicated with effectively.

-How can I find work experience and my first job?
+How can I find work experience?

 Where do I look for vacancies?